walllab/iHART-ARC/README.md

 2. Classification

 **Assumptions made by the pipeline:** <br>
-This pipeline assumes that you have Perl, Python, ANNOVAR, BEDTools, BCFtools, Gawk, and Reference Genome human_g1k_v37 available on your system.
+This pipeline assumes that you have Perl, Python, ANNOVAR, BEDTools, Gawk, and Reference Genome human_g1k_v37 available on your system.
 Please follow the URLs provided below to download any resources you may need.
 Please note that ARC was only tested using the version of each resource listed below.
 * Perl:
 Tested on Perl version 5.10.1.
 The latest version of Perl (5.28.0) is available at https://www.perl.org/get.html.